StefanScherer/adfs2/README.md

 ./build.sh adfs2
 ```

-The guest will reboot twice until all features are up and running.
 I don't know if the ADFS2 is set up correctly.
 I just managed the domain join.

 ### Create Web Server